CAMAS OUTDOOR CENTRE: MULL

 Each day at Camas follows a simple rhythm of communal meals, shared chores (otherwise known as GSDs – Get Stuff Done), reflections, outdoor and indoor activities, games, gardening and lots of cups of tea.
 After a busy day we gather in the common room by candlelight to play games, listen to music, drink hot chocolate, reflect on the day together as we wind down before bed.

-See our Open Week Programme or get in touch if you are interested in bringing a group or have any other questions.
+Come and experience it for yourself or get in touch if you are interested in bringing a group or have any other questions.

 You can read more about Camas in Down the Track, a Camas anthology published this year.
 A wonderful tribute compiled by Rachel McCann a former volunteer and Camas Co-ordinator.